[Soma City, Fukushima Prefecture] A brave festival where cavalry warriors compete. “Soma Nomaoi” has a history of over 1000 years

 - Udago (Soma City)

-- Kitago (Kitago/Kashima Ward, Minamisoma City)
+- Kitago (Kashima Ward, Minamisoma City)

 - Nakanogo (Haramachi Ward, Minamisoma City, Iitate Village)

-- Odaka-go (Odaka-ku, Minamisoma City)
+- Odakago (Odaka Ward, Minamisoma City)

-- Shinehago (Namie Town, Futaba Town, Okuma Town, Katsurao Village)
+- Shineha-go (Namie Town, Futaba Town, Okuma Town, Katsurao Village)

-The shrine of the ujigami
+The shrine of the local god

-The festival begins with a total of over 400 mounted warriors gathered at the shrine of the guardian deity of the three shrines known as Soma Myoken Sansha.
+The festival begins when a total of about 400 mounted warriors gather at the local shrine, which is the three shrines known as the Soma Myoken Sansha

-“Soma Nomaoi” schedule
+"Soma Nomaoi" Schedule

-- Day 1 Departure/Evening ride
+- Day 1: Departure and evening ride

 - Day 3 Nomagake

-Day 1: Departure/evening ride
+Day 1: Departure and evening ride

 [Departure]

-[Evening ride]
+[Evening Ride]

 Day 2: Main Festival